LGBTQI+ Task Force

 • What is the current state of recently adopted LGBTQI+ legislation in Tennessee?

 In March 2023, the state of Tennessee enacted two laws relevant to LGBTQI+ people in Tennessee.
 One bans gender affirming care for minors in the state; the other restricts adult cabaret performances, including drag shows, in public spaces in the presence of children.
-In June, a federal judge issued a preliminary injunction preventing part of the gender affirming care law from taking effect, but in July a panel of judges for the Sixth Circuit Court of Appeals voted to stay that preliminary injunction, meaning that the law has gone into effect for the time being.
-It continues to be actively litigated by several organizations.
+In June 2023, a federal judge issued a preliminary injunction preventing part of the gender affirming care law from taking effect, but in July 2023 a panel of judges for the Sixth Circuit Court of Appeals voted to stay that preliminary injunction, meaning that the law has gone into effect for the time being.
+It continues to be actively litigated by several organizations and in June 2024, the U.S. Supreme Court agreed to hear the case in its upcoming 2024-2025 term.
 The restriction on certain adult cabaret performances was ruled unconstitutional by a federal judge in Memphis in June 2023 due to being vague and substantially overbroad.
-Its status at the current time is legally uncertain, as the State of Tennessee has appealed that ruling to the Sixth Circuit Court of Appeals.
+The State of Tennessee has appealed that ruling to the Sixth Circuit Court of Appeals.
+In September 2023, a non-profit organization that supports LGBTQ+ rights sought to intervene in the lawsuit, and the Sixth Circuit allowed them to do so.
+As of July 2024, the appeal is still pending with the Sixth Circuit.

 VANDERBILT’S RESPONSE TO LGBTQI+ LEGISLATION